bateikoEd/ray-pachyderm-integration/README.md

 After integrating both tools we can work with data using only one command and it could be distributed across the dataset and also parallelize the training process with PyTorch training setup.

-After installation and integration, you will be able to train distributed PyTorch model on the Kubernetes cluster and doing data preprocessing into two clicks using the Pachyderm pipeline.
+After installation and integration, you will be able to train the distributed PyTorch model on the Kubernetes cluster and doing data preprocessing into two clicks using the Pachyderm pipeline.

 [Ray](https://github.com/ray-project/ray) is an open-source unified framework for scaling AI and Python applications.
-Using Ray can help you to create distributed  application.
-You can create scalable task like data processing, model training , hyperparameter tunnig, model serving and reinforcement learning.
+Using Ray can help you to create a distributed  application.
+You can create scalable tasks like data processing, model training, hyperparameter tuning, model serving, and reinforcement learning.

 [Pachyderm](https://github.com/pachyderm/pachyderm) provides automotive data pipelines with easy understandable data transformation and versioning for all types of data.